What you’ll need for your first class

 Sufficient food intake in general.
 Self-starving or extreme dieting do not work with this practice.

-Ability and commitment to stay for the entire 90-minute class, even if you “sit out” or rest on your mat for parts of it.
-Late arrivals and early departures are disruptive to the stillness and focus of the class and are not permitted.
+Ability and commitment to stay for the entire 90-minute class, even if you “sit out” or rest on your mat for parts of it (no problem!).
+Late arrivals and early departures are not permitted; they are not only disruptive to the stillness and focus of the class but they do not allow the therapeutic effects of the yoga system to take place safely and effectively.

 What’s not required for your first class